SecDev-Lab/sprout/README.md

 ## Quick Start

+**Note**: Sprout works in any git repository. `.env.example` files are optional - if you don't have them, sprout will simply create worktrees without `.env` generation.

-1. Create a `.env.example` template in your project root (and optionally in subdirectories):
+1. (Optional) Create a `.env.example` template in your project root (and optionally in subdirectories) for automatic `.env` generation:
 ```env
 # API Configuration
 API_KEY={{ API_KEY }}